manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 For more details, check out the ["New project: Platform Problem Monitoring"](../../../../2025/03/09/new-project-plaform-problem-monitoring/) post.

-**What makes this example particularly interesting is that the entire source code was written by Cursor/Claude, without any manual coding from me.**
+**What makes this example particularly interesting is that the core implementation logic was written by Cursor/Claude, requiring minimal manual code intervention from my side.**

+> **Context on Code Quality (via HackerNews):** The HackerNews discussion included valid critiques regarding the code quality in this specific Python project example (e.g., logger configuration, custom config parsing, potential race conditions).
+It's a fair point, especially given I'm not a Python expert.
+For this particular green-field project, my primary goal was rapid prototyping and achieving a *working solution* in an *unfamiliar stack*, prioritizing the functional outcome over idiomatic code perfection or optimizing for long-term maintainability in this specific instance.
+It served as an experiment to see how far AI could bridge a knowledge gap.
+In brown-field projects within my areas of expertise, or projects demanding higher long-term maintainability, the human review, refinement, and testing process (using the guardrails discussed later) is necessarily much more rigorous.
+The critiques highlight the crucial role of experienced oversight in evaluating and refining AI-generated code to meet specific quality standards.

 This is especially noteworthy because I don't actually know Python.
 Yes, with 25+ years of software development experience, I could probably write a few lines of working Python code if pressed — but I don't truly *know* the language.
 I lack the muscle memory and intimate knowledge of its conventions and best practices.